dhabersack/islovely.co/_firetips/2020-07-24-shuffling-arrays.md

 const shuffle = array => {
   // create a clone of the array that we can rearrange in place const copy = array.slice()

-  // start at the last item, moving towards the front with every repetition for (let i = copy.length - 1; i > 0; i--) {
+  // start at the last element, moving towards the front with every repetition for (let i = copy.length - 1; i > 0; i--) {
-    // get the index of an item left of (and including) the current one const j = Math.floor(Math.random() * (i + 1))
+    // get the index of an element left of (and including) the current one const j = Math.floor(Math.random() * (i + 1))

     // swap the values at the positions i and j